 The course meets weekly for class sessions in Q1 and Q4 of your first year.
 In Q1 we focus mainly on the first two themes of leadership behaviors and team dynamics and in Q4 we focus on leading others.
 Course meeting dates for Q1 and Q4 are outlined below.
-This course is a year-long learning experience; there are course activities in Q2 and Q3 which are part of your coursework, and will focus on understanding your own Learning Team dynamics through 360 feedback, as well as learning more about leadership through attendance of lectures from talented industry executives.
+This course is a year-long learning experience; there are course activities in Q2 and Q3 which are part of your coursework, and will focus on understanding your own Learning Team dynamics through 360 feedback, as well as learning more about leadership and teamwork through attending lectures given by talented industry executives and participating in other Wharton co-curricular programming.